 - Finally, the president must sign any legislation passed by the Congress before it goes into effect.

 From start to finish, the process of formulating, legislating, executing and auditing the budget lasts over a period of four fiscal years.
 Throughout most of that cycle, economic and political conditions can change.
 In response, policymakers can add or subtract funds from programs or activities; they can also extend, terminate, or modify revenue provisions.

 Sticking to the Budget

 Once policymakers agree on a budget framework, there are procedural and statutory provisions to help keep the budget on track.
-While these restrictions cannot substitute for consensus about fiscal goals, they can help impose needed budget discipline during the legislative process.
+While those restrictions cannot substitute for consensus about fiscal goals, they can help impose needed budget discipline during the legislative process.
 Budget enforcement provisions often apply to multiple years and make it harder to enact changes to revenues or spending that would be inconsistent with the agreed-upon framework.
 Lawmakers are able to change the restrictions, but if the provisions are set in statute, Congress must pass, and the President must sign, a new law to modify or terminate them.

 The best-known enforcement provisions include spending caps, pay-as-you-go (PAYGO) requirements, and sequestration (or across-the-board spending reductions).

-Budgeting is always difficult due to the competing priorities and the important issues at stake.
+Budgeting is always difficult due to competing priorities and the important issues at stake.
 Without compromise and consensus, the process can "gridlock."
 In its most extreme form, gridlock can interrupt funding, disrupting federal operations and eroding the public’s confidence in the government’s ability to manage its affairs.
-That is another reason why is important for lawmakers to agree to put the budget on a sustainable long-term path — a sustainable long-term plan can accommodate short-term priorities, while also giving the nation a stable future fiscal outlook.
+That is another reason why it is important for lawmakers to agree to put the budget on a sustainable long-term path — a sustainable long-term plan can accommodate short-term priorities, while also giving the nation a stable fiscal outlook.